How to maximise your casino bonus winnings

 Our advice: don't do it.
-Play your regular game pattern and do not try to outsmart the casino.
-Again, in the terms and conditions, it should state how high the maximum stake is (usually between £5 – £8 per spin).
+Play your regular game pattern, and do not try to outsmart the casino.
+Again, the terms and conditions should state how high the maximum stake is (usually between £5 – £8 per spin).

 Rule 5: Beware of the small print!

 Casinos will sometimes use some tricks that will put you at a disadvantage.
 Look for them before you make a deposit:

 - Is there a maximum payout amount that you can win with bonus money?
 If there is a maximum payout amount, decide if you think it is reasonable.
 We have seen one casino with a maximum bonus of £200, 100x wagering and a maximum payout on bonus money of £200.
 In other words, extremely weak rules.
 We did not deposit at this casino.

 - Are the wagering requirements only on the bonus (good!)?
 Or are they on both the bonus and the deposit (bad)?
 In the second case, the wagering requirements are doubled if the bonus is 100%.

 - Are you allowed to cash out any winnings on a free spins bonus?
 Free spins are great, but they are even more enjoyable if you can cash out any winnings straight away (like at GUTS or Thrills).

 Rule 6: Play low to medium variance slots